pipe-cd/pipecd/docs/content/en/docs-v0.45.x/installation/install-piped/installing-on-fargate.md

   {{< /tab >}}
   {{< /tabpane >}}

 - Prepare task definition for your piped task.
-Basically, you can just define your piped TaskDefinition as normal TaskDefinition, the only thing that needs to be beware is, in case you used [AWS SecretManager](https://aws.amazon.com/secrets-manager/) to store piped configuration, to enable your piped accesses it's configuration we created as a secret on above, you need to add `secretsmanager:GetSecretValue` policy to your piped task `executionRole`.
+Basically, you can just define your piped TaskDefinition as normal TaskDefinition, the only thing that needs to be beware is, in case you used [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) to store piped configuration, to enable your piped accesses it's configuration we created as a secret on above, you need to add `secretsmanager:GetSecretValue` policy to your piped task `executionRole`.
 Read more in [Required IAM permissions for Amazon ECS secrets](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/specifying-sensitive-data-secrets.html).

   A sample TaskDefinition for Piped as follows